 In addition, we are learning more all the time about how the bacteria in your gut (your gut’s microbiome) is connected to your health.
 You know what liquid contains lots of “good” bacteria, as well as the right kind of sugars to feed them?
 Breast milk!
 So extended breastfeeding is increasing that benefit for your baby’s gut microbiome.

-Baby’s mental and emotional health
+Toddler nursing’s effects on mental and emotional health

 Studies have shown that breastfeeding through toddlerhood has several benefits for a child’s emotional health too!
 One article, for example, showed turns out that extended breastfeeding is associated with stronger ability to identify their own emotions in boys (and can I add, what an important and wonderful outcome!).
 Another article shows that the longer a woman breastfeeds her child, the more sensitivity she shows that child even up to age eleven!
 This increased maternal sensitivity will positively benefit the child’s emotional health his or her whole life.

-Health benefits for mom
+Health benefits of extended breastfeeding for mom

 Have you ever worried that breastfeeding will leach the calcium from your bones, making them more brittle?
 Well, believe it or not, the opposite may be true!
 Bone recalcifies after breastfeeding, becoming stronger.
-In fact, studies have shown that women who breastfeed at least 33 months (this time can be spread over multiple children) have lowered risk of osteoporosis when they’re older.
+In fact, studies have shown that women who breastfeed at least 33 months (this time frame can be spread over multiple children) have lowered risk of osteoporosis when they’re older.

-What is breastfeeding a toddler actually like?
+What is breastfeeding a toddler like?

 In many ways, nursing a toddler is a whole different ball game from nursing a baby.
 For one thing, feeding “on demand” isn’t quite as urgent anymore.
 If you’re in the grocery store or some other place where nursing simply isn’t convenient, it’s okay to tell your little one that you’ll breastfeed later.